-A second interworking profile in the direction of the SIP trunk was created, by adding a new profile in this case.
-Select Global Profiles → Server Interworking on the left navigation pane and click Add (not shown).
+A second interworking profile named Service Provider in the direction of the SIP trunk to MTS Allstream was created, by adding a new profile in this case.
+Select Global Profiles > Server Interworking on the left navigation pane and click Add (not shown).
 Enter a descriptive name for the new profile.
 Click Next.